Dybios/intruder-detection/README.md

 - MPU6050 IMU Sensor
 - Relays

-I dunno tho, nothing makes sense anymore.
+~~I dunno tho, nothing makes sense anymore.~~

+Kinda makes a bit more sense now.
+Now there's a basic Android app as well!

+Right now we aren't pulling anything from the ESP32 yet though.
+It's just to connect, open a dashboard and display a basic speedometer using GPS.